Kentucky State Penitentiary in Frankfort

-The Kentucky State Penitentiary in Frankfort was the first prison built West of the Allegheny Mountains and completed June 22, 1800 when Kentucky was still virtually a wilderness.
+The Kentucky State Penitentiary in Frankfort was an American prison.
+It was the first prison built west of the Allegheny Mountains and completed on June 22, 1800, when Kentucky was still virtually a wilderness.
 The Kentucky Legislature of 1798 had appointed Harry Innes, Alexander S. Bullitt, Caleb Wallace, Isaac Shelby and John Coburn as commissioners to choose a location for a “penitentiary house.”
 The house was described "to be built of brick, or stone, containing cells, workshops, with an outside wall high enough and strong enough to keep the prisoners from getting away."
 The site chosen was Frankfort, Kentucky.
 Henry Innis, one of the commission, gave one acre of land and the legislature appropriated $500 towards its building with more funds to be allocated later.

 This prison was known as the Kentucky Penitentiary until the 1910 Prison Reform bill passed March 1, 1910: This bill included that one institution be penal and the other reform; the changing of its mode of Capital Punishment from the gallows to the use of an electric chair, and included that the electric chair be kept in a "penitentiary," and that a "Death House" to be built.
 The electric chair was installed at the Branch Penitentiary September 1910.
 All convicts under 30 years of age with minor crimes should be kept in a reformatory and those over 30 years of age should be kept in a penitentiary.

 The prison's history ended in January 1937 when a flood ravaged towns and cities all along the Ohio River and the trans-Mississippi River Valley wreaking havoc in its wake.
 The old Frankfort prison was among its victims.
-The flood completely made the prison uninhabitable.
+The flood made the prison uninhabitable.
 The State had appropriated funds the previous year (1936) for the building of a new prison to ease the overcrowding.
 No one predicted a flood would hasten the process.
-See Kentucky State Reformatory in LaGrange, Kentucky.

 Contractor

-Colonel Richard Taylor] was the contractor hired for building the new prison.
+Colonel Richard Taylor was the contractor hired for building the new prison.